All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-In order to keep our clasees closed for free amalgamations in the shadow we restrict the closures.
-We say that closure description $\mathcal U$ is a \emph{closure with ordered irreducible roots} if for every $(\rel{}{U},\str{R})\in \mathcal U$ the structure $\str{R}$ is an ordered irreducible structure.

-The sufficient conditions for the existence of a precompact Ramsey lift can now be formulated as follows.
+Sufficient conditions for the existence of a precompact Ramsey lift can now be formulated as follows.

-\begin{thm} Let \begin{enumerate} \item $L$ be a language containing binary relation $\rel{}{\leq}$, \item $\mathcal F$ be a (possibly infinite) regular family of finite connected weakly ordered $L$-structures closed for homomorphism-embedding images, \item $\mathcal U$ be a closure description in the language $L$ with an ordered irreducible roots, and, \item $\mathcal E$ be a (possibly infinite) family of $\mathcal U$-closed $L$-structures such that every $\str{F}\in \mathcal E$ contains an ordered irreducible substructure $\str{F}'$ such that $\Cl^\mathcal U_\str{F}(F')=\str{F}$. \end{enumerate} Further assume that the class of all finite ordered structures in $\Forb(\mathcal F)$ is a locally finite subclass of the classs of all finite ordered $L$-structures.
-Then the class $\mathcal K$ of all finite ordered $\mathcal U$-closed structures in $\Forb(\F)\cap \Forbi(\mathcal E)$ has a precompact Ramsey lift.
+\begin{theorem} Let $L$ be a language containing a binary relation $\leq$ and let $\mathcal F$ be a (possibly infinite) regular family of finite connected weakly ordered $L$-structures which is closed for homomorphism-embedding images.
+Further assume that the class of all finite ordered structures in $\Forb(\mathcal F)$ is a locally finite subclass of the class of all finite ordered $L$-structures.
+Then the class $\mathcal K$ of all finite ordered structures in $\Forb(\F)$ has a precompact Ramsey lift.